Chmielnik, Opole Voivodeship: History

 The 1903 flood damaged the watermill in Chmielnik.
 It ceased operating after the First World War.
 Only a portion of Prudnik County participated in the 1921 Upper Silesia plebiscite, which was supposed to determine ownership of the Province of Upper Silesia between Germany and Poland.
 Chmielnik found itself in the eastern part of the county, within the plebiscite area.
-In the end, the area of Prudnik, along with Chmielnik, remained in Germany.
+In the end Chmielnik remained in Germany.
 A 1929 document mentioned a "former mill estate, named Chmielnikmühle".

 Following the Second World War, from March to May 1945, Prudnik County was controlled by the Soviet military commandant's office.
 On 11 May 1945, it was passed on to the Polish administration.
-The village was settled by Poles expelled from the Eastern Borderlands, while the German population was expelled to the west.
+The village was settled by Poles expelled from the Eastern Borderlands, while the German population was expelled to Germany in accordance with the Potsdam Agreement.
 The watermill in Chmielnik fell into ruin and was demoshiled in the 1970s.